lucasichen/lucasichen/README.md

 <p>I am a studying software engineering at McMaster University</p>

 * 🔭 I’m currently a Software Developer Intern @ Exchnage Solutions
-* 🌱 I’m currently learning java
+* 🌱 I’m currently learning React and Node
 * 📫 Connect with me on <a href="https://www.linkedin.com/in/lucasichen/">LinkedIn</a>

 <div align="center">